liyuhack/ETL_BIGDATA/README.md

      This python code loads the cleaned data to duckdb database and saves the db file to `data/duckdb` directory

 4. **Visualize**

-To visualize the cleaned and loaded data install and open power BI from microsoft store.
+To visualize the cleaned and loaded data, install power BI from microsoft store.
 For details setup process, refer to [guide](https://motherduck.com/docs/integrations/bi-tools/powerbi/) .

 ---